AlexanderKugler/IsWambo/README.md

 ## License 📄

-This package is released under the ISC License.
+This package is released under the Apache License Version 2.0.

 ---

-Wambology: It's not just science, it's a way of life. 🌈🚀
+>Wambology: It's not just science, it's a way of life. 🌈🚀